Debt Relief in Action

-The Stό:lō Nation (“People of the River”) were present in this region for thousands of years.
+The Stό:lō Nation (“People of the River”) was present in this region for thousands of years.
 The city derives its name from the word “Ts’elxwéyeqw,” which translates to ‘going as far as you can go upriver.’
 Incorporated in 1873, Chilliwack is the third oldest municipality in British Columbia.
-Initially the settlement was concentrated along the Fraser River, where steamboats transported cargo & passengers.
+Initially, the settlement was concentrated along the Fraser River, where steamboats transported cargo & passengers.
 A subdivision called Centreville was developed and was then replaced by the more popular name Chilliwhack, in 1887.
 The city dropped the "h" in its spelling when it was integrated as a separate municipality in 1908.

-Often nicknamed “the Wack,” Chilliwack provides picturesque lakes, enormous mountains, and some of the highest rated trails in Fraser Valley.
+Often nicknamed “the Wack,” Chilliwack provides picturesque lakes, enormous mountains, and some of the highest-rated trails in Fraser Valley.
 The innate marvels of Chilliwack extend limitless possibilities for outdoor recreation.
 The Chilliwack Tulips festival is the largest event of its kind in BC, with millions of Tulips blossoming each year!
-Other festivals include: the Chilliwack Fair & Rodeo, Spirit of the People Powwow, and Chilliwack Flight Fest.
+Other festivals include the Chilliwack Fair & Rodeo, Spirit of the People Powwow, and Chilliwack Flight Fest.
 Chilliwack has a population of 91,797, with a total minority population of 4.8%.
 Aborigines make up over 8% of the population.
 The region is known to have some of the highest quality water throughout Canada.
 It is additionally recognized for its famous corn and pumpkin farms.

 • Atchelitz Threshermen’s Association Museum (“Pioneer Village”)